 - relevant programs that align with business and industry demand;

 - close proximity to home for students; and

 - flexible curriculum and class schedules that greatly support working adults.

 Economic Payoffs for Students, Communities, & Nation

 Data for Colorado higher education institution show that Associate of Applied Science (AAS) Degrees and 1 to 2-year workforce certificates both have higher wage premiums than Bachelor’s degrees early in one’s career.
 AAS degrees also have a higher wage premium than Bachelor’s degrees five years after graduation.
 This finding underscores the importance of shorter-term applied degrees to students and our state.

 OUR GOALSCCCS and the State of Colorado share the same priorities:

 Increase Credential Completion

 Invest in Affordability & Innovation

-See our fact sheet to learn more about our impact and ways we save students time and money here.
+See our CCCS At A Glance booklet to learn more about our impact and ways we save students time and money here.